 \section{Position Graph abstraction}

-We introduce a novel abstraction called the \emph{position graph}, which abstracts a QCCD-based TI system's physical architecture using the graph language \cite{rasmussen2021superconducting}.
+We introduce a novel abstraction called the \emph{position graph}, which abstracts the physical architecture of superconducting and QCCD-based TI systems using the graph language.
+Numerous qubit mapping algorithms for superconducting devices can be trivially ported using this abstraction, enabling them to reason about the QCCD model's complex constraints directly.
 The position graph breaks the all-to-all connectivity assumption, offering a more expressive representation of the shuttling constraints in a structural and meaningful way.
-Figure~\ref{fig:position_physical} provides an example of a position graph.
-The position graph is a generalization of the coupling graph for superconducting compilation and provides a unifying abstraction over different hardware architectures.
-The numerous algorithms for mapping programs to superconducting devices can be trivially ported to this abstraction, enabling them to reason about the complex constraints of the QCCD model easily.
+An example is illustrated in Figure~\ref{fig:position_physical}.
+Given the hardware architecture, the position graph is an abstraction that can fully express a device's architecture and naturally enforce its constraints. \\ Let us formally define it. \begin{definition}[Position Graph] A Position Graph is a directed graph given by $G(\mathbf{V}, \mathbf{E}, \psi_v, \psi_e)$ where $\mathbf{V}$ is the set of vertices, $\mathbf{E}$ is the set of edges, $\psi_{\textbf{V}}: \mathbf{V} \rightarrow L_V$ is a labeling function that assigns labels to vertices, and $\psi_{\textbf{E}}: \mathbf{E} \rightarrow L_E$ is the labeling function that assigns pair of labels (movement label and execution label) to edges.
+A node $p\in \mathbf{V}$ corresponds to a possible position of a program qubit .
+The operations allowed on a program qubit in that position are captured by the vertex labeling function $\psi_\textbf{V}$.